My Editing Checklist

 -

-Style, including making texts more clear, concise, consistent, and coherent
+Style, including making texts more clear, concise, correct, consistent, coherent, and compelling

 -

-Tone, involves ensuring that the word choice of your manuscript is appropriate for your audience and type of manuscript you are writing
+Tone, involves ensuring that the word choice is appropriate for your audience and type of manuscript you are writing

 -